We want to protect, conserve and enhance the natural and built environment, so influencing current thinking on issues affecting landscape is vital.

 The ELC, which is the first international treaty dedicated to the protection, management and planning of all landscapes in Europe, has 18 articles.
 These articles, collectively, promote landscape protection, management and planning and organising European cooperation on landscape issues.

-LI members who want to contribute to landscape policy
+Want to contribute to landscape policy?

 We want to hear from members looking to contribute to our policy work.
 If you want to get involved, email the policy team at firstname.lastname@example.org.